blagoje7/projectTask/README.md

    ```bash
    python run.py
    ```
-   The server will start on `http://localhost:5000`.
-   The database tables will be created automatically, and a super admin user (`admin`/`admin`) will be created.
+   The server will start on `http://localhost:5001`. (fixing macOS problems, already using 5000 port) The database tables will be created automatically, and a super admin user (`admin`/`admin`) will be created.

 ### Frontend (Vue.js)